marblelover003/BlockPuzzle/README.md

-# BlockPuzzle v1.8.1
+# BlockPuzzle v1.9.0

 Welcome to Block Puzzle, a sliding number puzzle that will test your skill.
 ___
 ## WHAT'S NEW?

-New IMPOSSIBLE Board!
-30x30 is now officially available.
-Only attempt if you have three or four hours of free time!
+New Statistic: SOLVE COUNT!
+Every board you solve will now be tracked and sent to the Records page!
 ___
 ## COMING SOON...

-I am currently working on an Achievements page.
+I am still working on an Achievements page.
 Once it's fully up and running, you'll be able to track your accomplishments!

-***ALSO COMING SOON:*** On the Records page, you will soon be able to track how many times you've solved each board!
 ___

 There are 17 different board sizes: